A-Z of Theatre Terms

 These support the roof over the stage.
-They are made from wood but are decorated to look like marble and are popularly known as the ‘Pillars of Hercules’.
+They are made from wood but are decorated to look like marble.
+When Mark Rylance was Artistic Director he often called them the ‘Pillars of Hercules’.
 This is a reference to the Greek hero who, during the course of his labours, was tricked by Atlas into holding the Globe on his shoulders.
 It is likely that Hercules was also pictured on a sign for the Globe Theatre in Shakespeare’s time (see Hamlet II.2).
 Venus (goddess of love) is painted on one pillar and the other shows Mars (god of war).
 Harmony is painted between them on the frons scenae.

 This is when critics are invited to watch the performance, and is officially the first night of a run.

 Performances before the first night (press night) where there is a paying audience.
 These are not considered part of the run.
 These performances are the conclusion of the rehearsal process and provide the actors with the chance to experiment on stage in front of an audience.
 During the previews, the running time and pace of the performance become apparent, and the director may make cuts, or change the production in other ways as a result of this information.

 An entity or individual who leads the production process.
 They decide on a project, raise the capital, engage the creative team and artists, plan logistics, plan and execute a marketing strategy, monitor and respond to box office intake, provide management support to the company.
 Also, the producer must ensure that the business aspects of this process make coherent financial sense and that the project will succeed.
 The producer usually enjoys a profit incentive.